Tools

 Are Frying Pans and Skillets the Same?

-Frying pans or skillets have flat bottoms, flared sides, a shallow depth, and no lids.
+Frying pans/skillets feature flat bottoms and cooking surfaces, flared sides, a shallow depth, and long handles.
 These features make them the perfect choice for shallow frying, flipping food, stirring, high-heat searing, or grilling meat at high temperatures.

 If frying pans and skillets are the same things, then what's with all the confusion between the terminology?

-They have a single, long handle, like fry pans, but also usually feature a smaller side handle to help the cook lift the added weight of more food.
-Saute Pans also usually come with a lid designed to hold in moisture.
-This makes them much more useful for slow cooking with sauces.
+They have a single, long handle, like fry pans, but larger sizes also usually feature a smaller side handle to help the cook lift the added weight of more food.
+Saute pans also usually come with a lid designed to hold in moisture, which makes them much more useful for slow cooking with sauces.

-At the end of the day and the beginning of your dinner recipe, your kitchen is your kitchen.
+At the end of the day (and the beginning of your dinner recipe), your kitchen is just that: your kitchen.
 You can cook whatever you want, however you want.
 Using the right pan for your recipe, however, will make smooth work of your delicious at-home dinner plans.